Real-Time Analytics: Building Blocks and Architecture

 If any of these things matter, let’s talk about what that right architecture looks like.

-Real-time analytics needs more than a capable database.
+A real-time analytics solution needs more than a capable database.
 It starts with needing to connect, deliver, and manage real-time data.
 That brings us to the first building block: event streaming.

 When real-time matters, batch-based data pipelines take too long and that’s why messaging queues emerged.
 Traditionally, delivering messages involved tools like ActiveMQ, RabbitMQ, and TIBCO.
 But the new way is event streaming with Apache Kafka and Amazon Kinesis.